it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

     browser this means pressing the 'bid' button again.
     This is of course a very ugly solution, but then again, this website is not intended to be used in production.

+* UC9
+  * Requirement:
+  Status code `200` after successful change of language
+  * Conflict:
+  I have a link (url) the user clicks to change the language.
+In the method that changes the language I use `return redirect(request.META['HTTP_REFERER'])` to reload the previous page (from where the user clicked the link) so that the changes take effect.
+This will give status code `302` and then `200`.
+The full functionality is still implemented.
+  An alternative solution would have been to reload the page using javascript but that is not in the scope of this course.

 * WS2
   * Requirent: